 Updated Performance Profile: Katherine Legge

+This is a repost of a previous story to celebrate Katherine’s return to Road America – the home track of the Q Crew – but this time in an XFinity series NASCAR!
 This just in from Katherine – she’s published her own website where you can follow the latest adventures and news.
-You can visit at http://www.katherinelegge.com
+You can visit here

 Katherine Legge is a multi-series racing driver who is having another incredible year with her new team Micheal Shank Racing in 2017.
 Born in England, she competed successfully in various series in Europe such as British Formula 3, British Formula Renault 2000 and DTM.
 Now a resident of the US, Katherine continues to make her mark and is quite at home on the winner’s podium.